 Fentanyl is classified as a Schedule II drug in the Controlled Substances Act.
 Possession of any amount is illegal in Wyoming.
 Criminal charges associated with fentanyl include:

 - Simple possession: If you were found in possession of a small amount of fentanyl without a valid prescription, it will likely be charged as a misdemeanor that carries up to one year in jail and a fine of up to $1,000.

 - Possession with intent to sell: When a person is in possession of a large amount of fentanyl, law enforcement sees it as evidence of intent to sell.
 Penalties may include a prison sentence of up to seven years, a fine of up to $15,000, or both.

-If you are facing fentanyl charges, your best chance of obtaining the most favorable outcome is to have an experienced Gillette drug crime defense attorney representing you.
+If you are facing fentanyl charges in Campbell County, your best chance of obtaining the most favorable outcome is to have an experienced Gillette drug crime defense attorney representing you.
 Contact Steven Titus & Associates, P.C. at (307) 257-7800.
 We can protect your rights and work tirelessly to build a solid defense against the charges.
 Our seasoned trial attorneys take pride in being available and personalizing every case for our clients.